-Total revaluation Surplus of £198k were recognised on property investments across Nutley Edge Holiday Cottages and Cedar Court, valued at £3.1m, on an open market basis by an independent third party valuer.
+A total revaluation surplus of £150k was recognised on property investments across Nutley Edge Holiday Cottages and Cedar Court, valued at £3.25m, on an open market basis by an independent third party valuer.

 37. Post balance sheet event

 There are no post balance sheet events.